MLHale/GenCyber-web-content/day1/github-primer.md

 ![forkupdate](../img/primer/forkupdate.png)

-To suggest these changes to `robinagandhi`; `gencyber` user has to create a pull request.
-So `gencyber` user switches over to the Pull Request tab and clicks the pull request button.
+To suggest these changes to `robinagandhi`; the `gencyber` user needs to create a pull request.
+So the `gencyber` user switches over to the 'Pull Request' tab and clicks the 'new pull request' button.

 ![forkpulltab](../img/primer/forkpulltab.png)

-Here is a open pull request that compares the master branches across the two repositories.
+Here is an open pull request that compares the master branches across the two repositories.

 ![forkpullopen](../img/primer/forkpullopen.png)

-`robinagandhi` user is now notified of a pull request on his hello-world repository.
+The `robinagandhi` user is now notified of a pull request on his hello-world repository.
 He examines the suggested changes, and in this case the files can be automatically merged.

 ![forkmerge](../img/primer/forkmerge.png)